New Release

 There are several types of B2B marketplaces.
 Let’s explore some of the key differences, how buyers and suppliers benefit from a B2B marketplace, and how TradeCentric can help bring eCommerce marketplaces and eProcurement platforms together to enable procurement automation features that include PunchOut catalogs, Purchase Order Automation, and Invoice Automation to facilitate business growth.

-Why are B2B Marketplaces Flourishing in 2024?
+Why B2B Marketplaces Continue to Flourish in 2025?

 As a consumer, buying products online is as simple as a Google search followed by cursory price comparisons and a glance at the reviews.
 For a B2B buyer, the process is more complex and, consequently, more expensive – especially if raw materials are involved.